chiangdao-cannabis/chiangdao-cannabis.github.io/README.md

 # Chiang Dao Cannabis Farm

 ## Home of Organic Cannabis
-We are a family run farm with several generations establishing a long tradition of organic farming.
+We are a family run farm with several generations establishing a long tradition of farming.
 We are happy to invite you to try our organic products.
 We offer a good cannabis menu with Sativa, Indica and award winning hybrids.